HosamAH/SQL-Server/README.md

 ### a.
 Creating Service Accounts
     1. Open "Active Directory Users and Computers"
-    2. Create AD Group "SQL PRD ADMIN" for all Admins, and give Domain Admin or Local Admin access to this group.
+    2. Create AD Group "SQL ADMIN" for all Admins, and give Domain Admin or Local Admin access to this group.
-    3. Add individual Domain Accounts to "SQL PROD ADMIN". e.g. Add gosi\hosam or gosi\ali to group "SQL PRD ADMIN"
+    3. Add individual Domain Accounts to "SQL ADMIN". e.g. Add GOSI\hosam or GOSI\ali to group "SQL ADMIN"
-    4. Make AD Group "SQL PRD ADMIN" as a Local Admin to each node
+    4. Make AD Group "SQL ADMIN" as a Local Admin to each node
        - Open "Edit Local Users and Groups"
-       - Under Groups section, select "Administrator" group and add "SQL PRD ADMIN" in it.
+       - Under Groups section, select "Administrator" group and add "SQL ADMIN" in it.
     5. Create separate Service Accounts for each SQL Service as below
-       - SQL.PRD.SERVER
+       - SQL.SERVER
-       - SQL.PRD.AGENT
+       - SQL.AGENT

 ### b.
 Grant Windows Rights to SQL Server Service account
     1. Open "Local Group Policy Editor"